top of page

 About Ohio EPA Ohio EPA was created in 1972 to consolidate efforts to protect and improve air quality, water quality and waste management in Ohio.
 Since then, air pollutants dropped by as much as 90 percent, large rivers meeting standards improved from 21 percent to 89 percent, and hundreds of polluting, open dumps were replaced with engineered landfills and an increased emphasis on waste reduction and recycling.

 Another important step toward delisting the Black River as an Area of Concern!
-Invitation for public comment is available until May 31 for the Black River AOC Draft BUI Removal for Beach Closings (Recreational Use).
+Black River AOC Draft BUI Removal for Beach Closings (Recreational Use).
 The removal recommendation is based on the identification of actions to improve water quality throughout the Black River AOC, as well as a comprehensive evaluation of beach advisories at Lakeview Beach.
 While evaluation showed elevated beach advisories are a region-wide issue within Lake Erie’s central basin, conditions within the Black River AOC continue to improve with work funded through the Environmental Protection Agency’s Great Lakes Restoration Initiative, and other state, local, and federal partners.

 More information, as well as the draft & Lakeview Beach study, can be found here or download the documents below: